ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 Perspectives shape the views for non-functional requirements.

-When you introduce perspectives, you'll have to make tradeoffs.
+When you introduce perspectives, you'll have to make trade-offs.
-An architectural decision will favor certain perspectives and at the same time hinder other perspectives.
+An architectural decision will favour certain perspectives and at the same time, hinder other perspectives.
-For example, strong encryption favors security but hinders performance.
+For example, strong encryption favours security but hinders performance.

 Here's a list of very plausible non-functional requirements:
  - __Accessibility__ — Ability of the system to be used by people with disabilities.